 Cross Domain TrackingBack to top

-Now click Update and Cross Domain tracking will be set up in Checkfront!
+Now click Update and cross-domain tracking will be set up in Checkfront!

 Checkfront Tip: The Right Documentation for You!

 Google Analytics documentation has two pages.
-The page you need depends on the the way your Google Analytics code uses Analytics.js or Gtags.js.
+The page you need depends on the way your Google Analytics code uses Analytics.js or Gtags.js.
 If you're not sure which one your website uses, please consult your web developer.

-The links for each site are below.
+The links for each type are below.